correlation and regression in spss#

 the final step of the date and time wizard dialog, with the variable name, format, and label selected.

 If you like, you can re-arrange the variable order in the Variable View tab of the Data Editor window so that the Date variable is at the top.
-If not, move on to the next section.
+To do this, click on the number next to the variable you want to move, then drag the variable to the new position while holding down the mouse button.

 scatter plots in spss#